Offshore Trusts for Entrepreneurs

 Request a Consultation

-Entrepreneurs differ from salaried professionals and diversified business owners in one fundamental way: most of their wealth is tied to a single company.
+Entrepreneurs differ from salaried professionals and diversified investors in one fundamental way: most of their wealth is tied to a single company.
 A physician earning $500,000 annually accumulates liquid wealth gradually across investment accounts.
 A real estate investor spreads risk across multiple properties.
 An entrepreneur who built a company worth $10 million may have 80% or more of total net worth locked in that one entity.

 That protection disappears at exit.
 A $10 million acquisition produces $10 million in liquid proceeds sitting in a bank or brokerage account.
 Those funds are fully exposed to garnishment from any existing or future creditor.
-The entrepreneur’s liability exposure increases dramatically at the exact moment the wealth becomes real.
+The entrepreneur’s liability exposure increases at the exact moment the wealth becomes real.

 Where the Liability Comes From